khoeger/khoeger.github.io/_posts/2018-09-15-creating-a-vortex-of-sound.md

 - Translating the composition from a Finale score into some format that allows for the different parts to be performed from multiple theoretical "speaker" incidences
 - Matching up the individual "speaker" incidences with the correct music and location at a specific time
 - Scaling the sound output so that dynamics occur and distance is simulated, but the listener is not overwhelmed
-- Testing the results
+- Testing the results, and seeing which parameters make the best listening experience

 One day, the code involved may be generalizable, and any piece could be played with it.
-Right now, I am mostly making a prototype.
+Right now, the goal is to make a prototype, and perform **Celebrating A Benevolent Storm** with a special instrument.

 # About Updates
 Initially, I was just making notes in my note book, and neglecting to update.